dltxio/idem-old/README.md

 This paper defines a protocol using standard cryptography and reputable KYC providers to assert claims such as Proof of Age, DoB, Address etc for re-use at online websites that require KYC.

-Every time an exchange calls an ID provider to KYC documents, they incur an expense.
+Each time an exchange requests an ID verifycation from a provider they incur a fee.
 Further, users are required to provide KYC information and have it verified for each and every onboarding, instead of a portable, reusable verification from a trusted provider.
 By locally storing user's verified information, we can enhance the customer onboarding experience and reduce costs incurred by Vendors.

 ## User onboarding